team614frc/quickstart/README.md

 # quickstart

-This guide helps new software team members get up to speed and serves as a reference for all things Team 614 software.
+This guide helps new software team members get up to speed and serves as a reference for all things software.
 This is a living document—if you find something useful, open a PR to add it.
 Your contributions will help future members, including yourself.

 ## Requirements